andrewkingme/andrewkingme.github.io/_work/Revit-Revision-Cloud-Data-to-Excel-via-Dynamo.md

 ### Dynamo Graph: Part 1

-Part 1 of the graph pulls in all of the revision clouds within the active document and runs the elements through a custom Python node.
+Part 1 of the graph pulls in all of the revision clouds and sheets within the active document and runs the elements through a custom Python node.
 RFI/ASI/PR/CCD Numbers and Comments are pulled in as instance parameters so that every revision cloud can have a unique identifier and a unique comment.

 ![Revit Revision Cloud Data to Excel via Dynamo](/{{ page.collection }}/img/Revit-Revision-Cloud-Data-to-Excel-via-Dynamo-001a.png)

 ### Custom Python Node

 Revit does not automatically report the Sheet Number or Sheet Name to a revision cloud parameter, so a custom Python node was required to match up the elements and views.
-A similar process was nested in this code to match legend views to sheets.

 {% highlight python %}
 # Python Node for Dynamo
-# Input: Revision Cloud
+# Input: Revision Clouds, Sheets
-# Output: Matching View, Matching Revision Cloud, Referencing View
+# Output: Matching Sheets, Matching Revision Clouds, Referencing Views
-# Version 0.4
+# Version 0.5
 # Coded by Andrew King
 # http://andrewkingme.com
 #